On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: Introduction

 Let us briefly discuss the method of Kim and Bellaïche.
 Let $f$ be a cuspidal eigenform of level $\Gamma_0(N)$ and weight $k$.
 The works of G. Shimura and Hida provide a formula where $L(\mathrm{ad}^0 f, s)$ is the adjoint $L$-function attached to $f$, $\langle \cdot, \cdot \rangle_{\Gamma_0(N),k}$ is the Petersson inner product, and $(*)$ is an explicit factor.
 Let $p$ be a prime number that does not divide $N$ and let $f^{(p)}$ be a $p$-stabilisation of $f$.
 We further assume $f^{(p)}$ has non-critical slope.
 Inspired by the formula above, Kim and Bellaïche constructed a (\emph{twisted}) pairing $[\cdot, \cdot]_{k}$ on the space of \emph{overconvergent modular symbols}.
 By using a general framework in commutative algebra, they showed that $[\cdot, \cdot]_{k}$ defines a function $L_{\calU, h}^{\adj}$, locally at the point $x_f$ attached to $f^{(p)}$ in the (cuspidal) eigencurve.\footnote{ Following the terminology in \cite{Eigen}, we have to assume $x_f$ is a \emph{good point}.} Then, they show that \begin{enumerate} \item[(i)] The weight map from the eigencurve to the weight space is étale at $x_f$ if and only if $L_{\calU, h}^{\adj}(x_f) \neq 0$. \item[(ii)] There is an explicit relation between $[\cdot, \cdot]_{k}$ and $\langle \cdot, \cdot \rangle_{\Gamma_0(N),k}$. \end{enumerate} In other words, the pairing $[\cdot, \cdot]_{k}$ exhibits the relation between the adjoint $L$-value and the geometry of the (cuspidal) eigencurve.

 It turns out that the eigencurve admits generalisations to other automorphic forms (\cite{Buzzard-eigen, Ash-Stevens, Urban-eigen, Hansen-PhD}).
 It is then a natural question to ask whether the method of Kim and Bellaïche can be generalised to these cases.
-Indeed, the generalisation to Hilbert modular forms is provided by Balasubramanyam--Longo in \cite{BL} while the Siegel case is worked out by the second-named author in \cite{Wu-pairing}.
-The present paper concerns another generalisation, namely to Bianchi modular forms.
+Indeed, the generalisation to $p$-adic families of Hilbert cuspforms is provided by Balasubramanyam--Bergdall--Longo in \cite{BL} while the Siegel case is worked out by the second-named author in \cite{Wu-pairing}.
+The present paper concerns another generalisation, namely to $p$-adic families of Bianchi cuspforms.
 In this case, we encounter the distinctive feature that automorphic forms contribute to cohomology in two degrees and the adjoint pairing is defined on two different cohomology groups.
 We shall provide a more detailed description in the next subsection.